Prog163/Prog163/README.md

 <h3> About Me: </h3>

-- :trophy: I'm an Expert with more than **3,5 years experience in Testing**
+- :trophy: I'm an QA with more than **3,5 years experience in Testing**

 - :snowflake: I’m currently working remotely in **SimbirSoft company**